Krasny, Krasninsky District, Smolensk Oblast: History

+In 1897, the ethnic make-up, by mother tongue, was 46.3% Russian, 46.2% Belarusian, 5.7% Jewish and 1.0% Polish.

 On 12 July 1929, governorates and uyezds were abolished, and Krasninsky District with the administrative center in Krasny was established.
 Krasny did not retain the town status during Soviet times.
 The district belonged to Smolensk Okrug of Western Oblast.
-On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
+On August 1, 1930, the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On 27 September 1937 Western Oblast was abolished and split between Oryol and Smolensk Oblasts.
 Krasninsky District was transferred to Smolensk Oblast.
 Between 1941 and 1943, during WWII, Krasny was occupied by German troops.
 On 1 February 1963, during the abortive Khrushchyov administrative reform, Krasninsky District was merged into Smolensky District, but in 1965 it was re-established.

 Climate

 Krasny has a warm-summer humid continental climate (Dfb in the Köppen climate classification).